 On occasion, the Counseling Center is made aware of job opportunities that may be of interest to our students.
 Click on any of the links below to read more details about that particular job.
 Please check the list below frequently, as new positions are added as they are received.

-American Pool, the largest pool management company on the East Coast, is looking for lifeguards for the 2016 summer season.
+American Pool, the largest pool management company on the East Coast, is looking for lifeguards for their summer season.
 American provides discounted training, flexible hours, and has positions to fill at over 200 pools in Maryland.
 If you know how to swim they have a job for you!
 For information contact American Pools at 877-705-7665.

 The AEOP Science and Engineering Apprentice Program (SEAP) is open and accepting applications for the summer of 2015.
 The AEOP SEAP program is an eight-week summer program in which students 14 years and older learn about the STEM fields through work assignments at Army research facilities.
 SEAP students receive at least a $2,000 stipend.
 For information or to apply visit the SEAP website at http://usaeop.com/programs/apprenticeships/seap

 The Clinton Gymnastics Academy, located at 7201 Old Alexandria Ferry Road, is looking for several students interested in teaching gymnastics, dance, and karate classes and to help with leading birthday parties.
 Successful applicants will have a positive attitude, customer service skills, organizational skills, and the ability to sing and be silly as needed.
 The positions will be part time and hours may vary depending on the classes taught.
 The salary range is $8-$12 based on experience, but no experience is required to apply.
 For more information contact Fletcher White at 301-877-5122.